henrik/octopress/source/_posts/2012-08-04-captio-with-multiple-recipients.markdown

 I came up with a simple workaround [until Captio adds multiple-recipient support](https://twitter.com/benlenarts/status/230407417211518976).
 It assumes you use Gmail.

-Simply set up a Gmail filter that forwards all Captio mail containing "jj" to your work e-email, and then type "jj" in those notes. "jj" is quick to type, unlikely to yield false positives, and suggests your **j**ob.
+Simply set up a Gmail filter that forwards all Captio mail containing the word "jj" to your work e-email, and then type "jj" in those notes. "jj" is quick to type, unlikely to yield false positives, isn't autocorrected, and suggests your **j**ob.

 ## Instructions